Introduction

 The NMRGreensFunction1D

-datatype basically has the same attributes as NMRSpectrum1D
+data type basically has the same attributes as NMRSpectrum1D

-, however values
+, however spin_contributions

 is a complex array, as it stores the full NMR Green's function and not just the spectral function.
-This datatype is typically only used, if one wants to perform post-processing steps that require also the real part of the Green's function.
+This data type is typically only used if one wants to perform post-processing steps that require also the real part of the Green's function.

 Assuming we have performed a NMR Green's function calculation using calculate_greens_function and obtained as output an NMRResultGreensFunction1D